 They do all have their place but only within a holistic alcohol treatment program that includes behavioral, psychological and physical therapy.
 The combination of these approaches gives an individual the best chances for a healthy and successful recovery.

-Having said all this, let's take a closer look at these herbs and the specific aspects of alcohol dependence they can be used to address:
+Having said all this, let's take a closer look at these herbs and the specific aspects of alcohol dependence they can be used to address.

 Dr. Scott Lukas is perhaps the leading researcher of Kudzu.
 One of his studies, the results of which were published in May 2005, found that individuals who took Kudzu and then consumed alcohol drank less than those who did not.

 His belief is that kudzu slows the breaking down of alcohol in the blood stream.
 This increases the blood alcohol level and makes the drinker feel drunker than he would if he had not taken kudzu.
 This makes him less inclined to drink more as they are able to reach the desired state of intoxication sooner.

 Dr. Wing Ming Keung of Harvard is also currently working on kudzu, attempting to find the compound within the herb that has the anti-craving effect.
 Such a compound could then be used to create the anti-craving medicine of the future.

 Most other preparations out there are weak and ineffective because they fill their capsules with other parts of the plant that do not contain the alcohol-craving inhibiting compounds.

 St. John's Wort is a herbal remedy that has been embraced by the mainstream medical community.
 It has been shown in many studies to alleviate depression.

-Alcoholism and depression often go hand in hand and it seems that St. John’s Wort has a similar effect to that of Kudzu; those who take it and then drink, tend to drink less that those who don't.
+From what has been observed, St. John’s Wort has a similar effect to that of Kudzu.
+Meaning, those who take it and then drink, tend to drink less that those who don't.